 Keep Taste Testing to a Minimum

 If you’re the one in the kitchen doing the holiday cooking and baking, of course, you’ll have to taste the food before you serve it.
 Unfortunately, it can be easy to lose track of all that taste testing and before you know it, you’ve consumed a quite a few calories and you haven’t eaten a meal yet.

 You don’t need to taste the gravy every time you stir it or eat a cookie each time you take a new batch out of the oven.
 Only sample your cooking when necessary.
 Save the calories and your appetite for when you sit down to enjoy the meal with family and friends.

 Medical Weight Loss Plans

-Dr. Pinto of Vive Medical Weight Loss and Aesthetics recently talked with Jenny of Sirius XM’s Just Jenny about weight loss and obesity management challenges during the holidays.He offers information and expert advice on the topic.
+Dr. Pinto of Vive Aesthetics and Wellness recently talked with Jenny of Sirius XM’s Just Jenny about weight loss and obesity management challenges during the holidays.He offers information and expert advice on the topic.

 No matter what time of year, these tips can be helpful if you’re just starting or are already following a weight loss program.
 If you’ve been struggling with your weight or it has begun to affect your health and you haven’t had any weight loss success on your own, it might be time to consult with your doctor.
 Self-supervised weight loss plans don’t work for everyone.
 Your doctor can determine if a medical weight loss plan is right for you.

 Long-term success will depend on permanent changes in your day to day life.
 The hardest part, however, is the first step.
 Getting started on your weight loss journey must begin somewhere.
-At Vive Medical Weight Loss and Aesthetics, that first step starts at your consultation.
+At Vive Aesthetics and Wellness, that first step starts at your consultation.
 Dr. Pinto’s philosophy is to give you the jumpstart you need to achieve and then maintain a healthy weight.
 After all, isn’t that what you want?
 Why wait?
 Head into the holidays armed for success.